But becoming like Christ is a lifelong process.

 What is Spiritual Growth?

 Spiritual growth is the life-long process of growing in our Christian faith.
+We are different, so we should live differently by continuing to consistently learn about how Jesus lived, following his example.
 It’s the big Bible word, “sanctification.”

 Just as we grow physically, emotionally, and mentally from infant to toddler to adolescence to adulthood, spiritual growth is the process of learning to become like Jesus in our thoughts and behavior.